Stan1slavw/dataOX-Application-for-scraping-jobs/README.md

 - Parsing vacancies from [jobs.techstars.com](https://jobs.techstars.com)
 - Filtering by function or slug
 - Saving to PostgreSQL
-- Exporting data to SQL dump
+- Exporting data to SQL dump.
+Dumb.sql is located in the root of the project in the dumbs folder
 - Working via Docker or directly from IDE
 - Built-in web interface on Thymeleaf